latentPrion/zudi/README.md

 # Alert: Obsolete repository:

 [!WARNING]
-!!! warning This project is no longer its own standalone git repository.
+This project is no longer its own standalone git repository.
-!!!
-It has been wholly absorbed into the zambesii kernel git !!! repository and currently lives in the programs/ subdirectory !!! of the Zambesii kernel source tree.
+It has been wholly absorbed into the zambesii kernel git repository and currently lives in the programs/ subdirectory of the Zambesii kernel source tree.

 # Legacy README content follows below here: